 How Far Can a Drone Fly?

-Drone technology has evolved quickly.
-New developments in propeller design, signal transmitters, battery technology and construction methods have greatly expanded the range of commercial and consumer drones.
 As the platforms have gotten more advanced, pilots have found new ways to put the extended range to good use.
 Drones can now be found in some of the world’s most remote locations, providing support and data for a huge range of commercial applications.
-But these drones are only as good as their maximum range.
-So, if you’re wondering how far can a drone fly, we’ve put together some information that might help.

 How Far Can a Drone Fly?

-Modern commercial drones have a range of up to 15 kilometres, although some fixed-wing drones can operate at ranges of up to 100 kilometres.
 How far a drone can fly largely depends on its design, the technology involved and whether it has been upgraded with things like long-range antennas.
 So, how far can a drone fly?
 Let’s look at the average range on the main categories of commercial and recreational drones:

 • Commercial drones have a range of 10 to 15 kilometres